Excellence in Damage Prevention

 Nomination

-Nominations for the 23rd Annual Locator Achievement Awards are now being accepted and must be submitted by Friday, Feb.
-20, 2026.
-Nominations are submitted by locating technician managers using the online nomination form that is emailed to locating organizations via their call center district database email address.
-The link to the nomination form can also be requested by emailing [email protected].
-Depending on the regions outlined below, 2-3 eligible locators can be submitted each year by using the nomination form.
+Nominations for the 23rd Annual Locator Achievement Awards are now closed.
+The nominations for the 24th Annual Locator Achievement Awards will open in early 2027.
+Nominations are submitted by locating technicians’ managers using an online nomination form that is emailed to locating organizations via their call center district database email address.
+Depending on the region as outlined below, 2-3 eligible locators can be submitted each year by locating using the nomination form.

 The nine regions are: